 An advocacy platform

-The organizations securing the web3 ecosystem — responding to exploits, researching threats, building open-source defenses — are under sustained pressure.
+The organizations securing the web3 ecosystem — responding to exploits, researching threats, building shared defensive tooling — are under sustained pressure.
 Understaffed, underfunded, and stretched thin.
 This is their reality, and a call to action.

 The organizations we champion